hashicorp/terraform-provider-google/website/docs/r/bigquery_routine.html.markdown

   (Optional)
   The determinism level of the JavaScript UDF if defined.
   Possible values are: `DETERMINISM_LEVEL_UNSPECIFIED`, `DETERMINISTIC`, `NOT_DETERMINISTIC`.

+* `data_governance_type` -
+  (Optional)
+  If set to DATA_MASKING, the function is validated and made available as a masking function.
+For more information, see https://cloud.google.com/bigquery/docs/user-defined-functions#custom-mask
+  Possible values are: `DATA_MASKING`.

 * `spark_options` -
   (Optional)